 1. Nash’s book is not the easiest read.

 Nash’s book is a bit dated.
-The concepts he uses in his book are tough to follow in today’s numbers.
+His book’s concepts are challenging to follow in today’s numbers.

-His writing style can be difficult to follow.
-He tells a lot of stories that loses a lot of people’s attention.
+His writing style can be challenging to follow.
+He tells many stories that lose a lot of people’s attention.

 His book may be confusing and hard to follow for some.

-This is not true, of course, as we have laid out the many benefits of infinite banking above.
+Of course, this is not true, as we have outlined the many benefits of infinite banking above.
 But it is a definite drawback to the concept for some.

 2. Requires Discipline